kren1/tosheets/README.md

                                 if empty uses TOSHEETS_SPREADSHEET enviroment variable.
   --new-sheet=<name>            Create a new spreadsheet with the chosen name.
 Prints the
                                 spreadsheetId so it can be piped/stored.
+  --open                        Open a browser with the newly created sheet
 ```

 ### Distribution